Local Group Velocity Distribution inside Superradiant Condensates: Group Velocity Distribution

-It appears the condensate rotates with a global angular velocity as a rigid body.
-As discussed in the Introduction, If the statement is true, it would lead to an unphysical situation where the non-relativistic condensate becomes relativistic or even exceeds the speed of light far from the BH.
-Taking $\rg\mu=0.1$ for instance, the characteristic radius of the condensate is approximately $r_\mathrm{c} \approx 200 r_g$.
-At this radius, the velocity is $v \sim \mu r_\mathrm{c} = 20 \gg 1$, which is clearly unphysical.
+As discussed in the introduction, the group velocity distribution of a superradiant scalar field must be very different from that of the phase velocity, otherwise the motion of the condensate would exceed the speed of light far from the BH.
+Taking $\rg\mu=0.1$ for instance, the Bohr radius of the condensate is $r_\mathrm{b} = 100 r_g$.
+At this radius, the phase velocity is $v \sim \mu r_\mathrm{b} = 10 \gg 1$.